nataliamadridb/281-Assignments/Week 3/Idea 1.md

 - **Bond issuance during crises**:
   Becker & Benmelech (2021) show that the U.S. corporate bond market remained resilient during COVID-19, with firms quickly issuing bonds while syndicated loan activity collapsed.
-  Kargar et al. (2020) document severe liquidity stress in the corporate bond market in March 2020 and show that Federal Reserve interventions restored trading conditions and encouraged issuance.

 - **Heterogeneous firm response to monetary policy**:
   Ottonello & Winberry (2020) show that firms with strong balance sheets drive the investment response to monetary easing, as default risk makes borrowing more expensive.
 Their model does not allow for equity issuance, potentially overstating financial constraints in downturns.